What Happens to Your Relationships When You Start Growing: The Truth About Change

 authentically, partners might respond positively.
 The relationship might deepen

-Growth doesn't automatically doom relationships, and it does change them, and
+awareness.
+Growth doesn’t automatically doom relationships, and it does change

 One of the harder truths about

-that are technically present.
-No falling out has happened with a childhood
+connections that are technically present.
+No falling out has happened with a

-friend, and the friendship doesn't feel the same anymore.
-No breakup has
+childhood friend, and the friendship doesn’t feel the same anymore, or no

-occurred with a partner, and the emotional intimacy has thinned.
-No cutting off
+breakup has occurred with a partner, and the emotional intimacy has thinned, or

-of family has happened, and disconnection from them grows.
-This ambiguous loss
+no cutting off of family has happened, and disconnection from them grows.
+This

-is difficult to process because there's no clean ending, no closure, just a
+ambiguous loss is difficult to process because there’s just a slow drift that

 During this transitional period,